drifter-kabir/drifting-game/README.md

 # drifting-game

-This is the old game with some new features added ,including a bug !!! :p :p
+This is the old game with some new features added , including a bug !!! :p :p